apiverve/wordsextractor.NET-API/Readme.md

 ###### Define Query

 ```
-var queryOptions = new QueryOptions{
+var queryOptions = new wordsextractorQueryOptions{
   "text": "My friend from college hails from a small countryside village located at the heart of the state.
 During the last summer vacation, I had an opportunity to visit my friend in his village.
 I packed up my belongings and boarded the bus bound for the village",
   "partofspeech": "verbs"
 };